 How do I cancel an incorrect money receipt?

-People assume this costs a fortune in tokens.
-It doesn't — only the part that needs judgment runs on the pricey model; everything repeatable is pushed down to things that run for free:
+The obvious worry is the token bill with an AI agent driving the browser.
+Only the part that needs judgment runs on the pricey model; everything repeatable is pushed down to things that run for free:

 │ Claude · frontier · ONE-TIME │